neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 fundamentally functional languages like [Elixir](https://elixir-lang.org/) or Scala or Elm, leverage functional capabilities or extensions in other languages like Java or JavaScript, or even just adopt corollary principles like immutability, your team will write fewer bugs and catch others faster than you thought possible.
-You should see improvement in as little as a single sprint (in [Scrum](/tags/scrum) speak), and it's an investment [most software engineers are happy to make](/blog/the-art-of-software-engineering) that will generate huge value for all of you.
+You should see improvement in as little as a single sprint (in a [Scrum](/tags/scrum) project), and it's an investment [most software engineers are happy to make](/blog/the-art-of-software-engineering) that will generate huge value for all of you.